George Franklin Barber: Catalog business

 In late 1888, Barber relocated to Knoxville, Tennessee, in hopes that the city's mountainous climate would be better for his declining health.
 He briefly partnered with Minnesota-born architect Martin Parmalee, but the partnership proved unsatisfactory.
 In 1892, he established a firm with one of his clients, J.C.
 White, handling the firm's business aspects.
 Barber also became a partner in the Edgewood Land Improvement Company, which was developing a suburb east of Knoxville known as Park City (modern Parkridge).
 He designed over a dozen houses for this suburb, including his own house, which still stands at 1635 Washington Avenue, and the W.O.
 Haworth and F.E.
-McArthur houses, which also still stand on Washington and Jefferson Avenues, and appeared in some of Barber's catalogs.
+McArthur houses, which still stand on Washington and Jefferson Avenues and appeared in some of Barber's catalogs.

 In 1890, Barber published The Cottage Souvenir No. 2, which contained 59 house plans, as well as plans for 2 barns, a chapel, a church, 2 storefronts, and several pavilions.
 This catalog and its subsequent revisions led to an explosion in orders for Barber's firm.
 Barber houses built during this period include the Jeremiah Nunan House in Jacksonville, Oregon, the Donnelly House in Mount Dora, Florida, and the J. Hawkins Hart House in Henderson, Kentucky, all of which still stand and are listed on the National Register.
 He also remained active on a local level in Knoxville, with the Romanesque-inspired Isaac Ziegler House on 4th Avenue, and a house built for his printer, S.B.
 Newman, which still stands in Old North Knoxville.

 Around 1895, Barber parted ways with White and formed a new firm with a new partner, Thomas Kluttz.
 That year, Barber began publishing a magazine, American Homes, which advertised the firm's latest house plans, offered tips on landscaping and interior design, and published a multi-part history of architecture by Louisville architect Charles Hite-Smith.
-In 1896, the growing firm moved into the Barber-designed French and Roberts Building on Gay Street, with the firm's thirty draftsmen and twenty secretaries occupying an entire floor.
+In 1896, the growing firm moved into the Barber-designed French and Roberts Building on Gay Street, with the firm's 30 draftsmen and 20 secretaries occupying an entire floor.